davislr2/SpeedSearch/README.md

 # SpeedSearch
-Website for querying a Formula 1/2/3 database using natural language.
+Website containing Formula One, Two, and Three statistics, as well as a search function.